learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Compare Async-Await and Generators usage to achive same functionality?
+## Q 9.23.
+Compare Async-Await and Generators usage to achive same functionality?

 **1. Generators/Yield:**